equinor/radix-platform/scripts/README.md

 There are seven steps to setting up a Radix cluster from scratch.
 These steps can be run individually when modifying an existing cluster, or sequentially when setting up a new cluster:

-- PIM yourself to 'AZ PIM OMNIA RADIX Cluster Admin - `<dev or prod>`' and `Radix Confidential Data Contributor` for the respective subscription
+- PIM yourself to 'AZ PIM RADIX Cluster Admin - `<s940|s941>`' and `Radix Confidential Data Contributor` for the respective subscription
 - Modify the ./terraform/subscriptions/$AZ_SUBSCRIPTION_NAME/$RADIX_ZONE/config.yaml to reflect the new cluster
 - Create a pull request to master"
 - Monitor the github action and the result